 Before becoming a father, I wrote a lot about supporting mothers because I couldn't fathom having to carry a child in my belly for nine months.
 It didn't seem possible to naturally give birth to something so big.
 Watching a C-section video is also uncomfortable.
 I felt guilty not providing equal care.
 It was the least I could do.

 But now that I am a father, I've come to realize that I haven't been giving fathers enough credit.
-Being a father is damn hard work!
+Being a father is also damn hard work!
 From 11pm – 6:30am shifts, to then having to go grind it out at work, to providing constant moral support, I give props to all dads.
-There is a tremendous amount we fathers can do to provide for our children and make our partners’ lives easier.
+I wish the mass media would better recognize dads rather than constantly vilify fathers for not doing enough.

-Becoming A Better Father
+Become A Better Father

 What is more painful?
 Seeing a loved one suffer or experience the suffering yourself?
 I argue the former is so much worse because there's nothing you can do to take away the pain.
 If there was some sort of pain transferring system, I'd enlist right away.